jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

        | data-policy | PARTITION
 ```

-So, SBDG takes care of all your serialization needs without you having
+So, [spring-boot-gemfire-name] takes care of all your serialization needs without you having
 to configure serialization or implement `java.io.Serializable` in all
 your application domain model types, including types your application
 domain model types might refer to, which may not be possible.

-If you were not using SBDG, then you would need to enable PDX
+If you were not using [spring-boot-gemfire-name], then you would need to enable PDX
 serialization explicitly.

-The PDX *auto-configuration* provided by SBDG is equivalent to:
+The PDX *auto-configuration* provided by [spring-boot-gemfire-name] is equivalent to:

 Equivalent PDX Configuration